Do you remember your teenage years? They can be fun but also very hard on both teens and adults.

 - Be there to provide that extra encouragement when they need to get over a hurdle.

 5. Allow your teen to try something new.
 You can provide your teen with a great confidence builder by encouraging them to engage in new things.
 This gives them extra practice when it comes to confidence and it may help them become more grounded and social.

 6. Provide rewards.
 Use rewards to congratulate your teen when they take a stride toward self-confidence.
 If they take a big step forward, buy them a little something that they’ve been wanting or take them out to dinner at their favorite restaurant.

 7. Provide unconditional love.
 Unconditional love shows your teen that, even if they make a mistake, you’ll be there for them no matter what.

 8. Be accepting.
 Be accepting of others and teach your teen to do the same.
 Your teen will have the confidence to be himself if you have an accepting nature.
 This will provide a starting point for feeling accepted out in the world away from home.

 Remember that being there for your teen is the most important thing.
 Sometimes they’ll want to be alone and other times they’ll need your help.
 Either way, they’ll know that you’re always rooting for them.

 Do you need someone to talk to about your teen and how to build their self-confidence?
-Set up a complimentary Strategy Call with me where we will talk about where you are, where you want to be, and how to fill those gaps.
+Set up a complimentary College Assessment Plan Call with me where we will talk about where you are, where you want to be, and how to fill those gaps.